MicrosoftDocs/power-automate-docs/articles/teams/teams-app-create.md

    ![Flow templates in the Teams Store](../media/power-automate-teams-app-create/store.jpg)

-   When you select a template, up a new dialog opens.
-Name the flow and gives you the option to sign into the apps and services the flow uses.
+   When you select a template, a new dialog opens.
+Name the flow and then sign into the apps and services the flow uses (if you are not alread signed into them).

    ![Template details page in Teams](../media/power-automate-teams-app-create/Store-4.png)

-1. Select **Next** after all the connections are setup
+1. Select **Next** after all the connections are setup.

    ![Setup template connections](../media/power-automate-teams-app-create/Store-5.png)